-The British North America Act gave full power of formation, recognition and control of all professional groups to provincial legislatures.
-Therefore AIC could not gain legal professional status for all its members on a country-wide basis and each province would have to form its own body for this purpose.
-In April 1947, the BC legislature passed the Agrologists Act, creating the British Columbia Institute of Agrologists (BCIA).
-The Institute’s bylaws went into effect on June 1 of that year.
-As it is today, the role of the Institute was to protect the public interest through the governing of the professional conduct of its members.
-Agrology in the 1947 Act was very narrowly defined, applying almost exclusively to those working in the agri-food industry.
+The British North America Act gave provincial legislatures full power of formation, recognition, and control of all professional groups.
+As a result, the AIC could not gain professional status for its membership on a country-wide basis, and each province was required to form its own professional body for this purpose.
+In April 1947, the BC Legislature passed the Agrologists Act, creating the British Columbia Institute of Agrologists (BCIA) with BCIA's Bylaws in effect on June 1,1947.
+As it is today, the role of the Institute is to protect the public interest by governing the professional conduct of its membership and protecting the province's natural resources.
+The agrology profession in 1947 was narrowly defined by today's standards, applying almost exclusively to those working in the agri-food industry.

 In 2003, a new Agrologists Act broadened the focus to include the environment and natural resources.
 The new Act was part of a government policy to place greater reliance on the professions for regulating professional behaviour and the setting and maintenance of professional standards.